ton-defi-org/ton-offline-transaction/README.md

 ### 1.1.
 Build `fift` executable

   This command line tool is part of the TON toolchain.
 Its source code is part of the official [TON repo](https://github.com/newton-blockchain/ton/).
 Build it from source code by following the [official instructions](https://ton.org/docs/#/compile?id=fift) or find a trusted source for [pre-built binaries](https://github.com/ton-defi-org/ton-binaries) that you can just download and use.
+If you download a pre-built binary, make sure it's executable by running `chmod +x fift`.

   Example:
   ```